blvdes/cscoursework/README.txt

 Username: 31cskad4iqej67l4vdl3oeipfh5i
 Password: &kf940%F!ynI

-If this account is not used then the program will not be able to run, even if you log in with your personal account.
+If this account is not used then the program will not be able to run, even if logged in with a personal Spotify account.
-If logging in requires email verification, use the same details on GMAIL.
+If logging in requires e-mail verification, use the same details above on Gmail.

 RUNNING